The price of Greenland

 Increased investment due to increased certainty from being under the American umbrella;

 In short, any benefits for Greenland besides the cash payment are relatively speculative.
-The implication is the Greenlandic negotiators should demand the highest price that they think the Americans will pay.
+The implication is that the Greenlandic negotiators should demand the highest price that they think the Americans will pay.

 The view from Earth